abhishek-kumar-code/Redfish_Public/Specification.md

 ### Resource responses

 Services return resources and resource collections as JSON payloads by using the `application/json` MIME type.
+A service shall not break responses for a single resource into multiple results.

 The format of these payloads is defined by the Redfish schema.
 See the [Data model](#data-model) and [Schema definition languages](#schema-definition-languages) clauses for rules about the Redfish schema, and how it maps to JSON payloads.

 ### Message object